aws-ia/terraform-aws-eks-blueprints/patterns/wireguard-with-cilium/README.md

     0 packets dropped by kernel
     ```

+    !!! info "Exit"
+        Exit the container shell by typing `exit` before continuing to next step

-5. Deploy the Cilium connectivity resources to check and evaluate connectivity:
+6. Deploy the Cilium connectivity resources to check and evaluate connectivity:

     ```sh
     kubectl create ns cilium-test